SpiritSeal/STEM-Workshop-Lesson-Plans/High School/HS Day 1- Computer Science and Internet Safety/hsd1_lessonPlan.md

 > 20+ minutes

 Exercise where students can solve questions based on the material covered previously during the session.
-All students will earn a cookie, but those who perform especially well on the whiteboard jepordy-style quiz can recieve extra snacks!
+All students will earn a cookie, but those who perform especially well on the whiteboard jeopardy-style quiz can receive extra snacks!